stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--asset <ASSET>` — Asset to set trustline flags for
 * `--set-authorize` — Signifies complete authorization allowing an account to transact freely with the asset to make and receive payments and place orders
 * `--set-authorize-to-maintain-liabilities` — Denotes limited authorization that allows an account to maintain current orders but not to otherwise transact with the asset
 * `--set-trustline-clawback-enabled` — Enables the issuing account to take back (burning) all of the asset.
-See our [section on Clawbacks](https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/clawbacks)
+See our section on Clawbacks: https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/clawbacks
 * `--clear-authorize`
 * `--clear-authorize-to-maintain-liabilities`
 * `--clear-trustline-clawback-enabled`